paradoxmelody/foodgoapp/README.md

 # Hi I hope this message finds you in great spirits.

 Please read instructions carefully.
-Pretty please...Life becomes super easy when you brain in calm so in order to calm your brain consider doing the following before proceeding with this folder:
+Pretty please...Life becomes super easy when your brain is calm so in order to calm your brain consider doing the following before proceeding with this folder:
                                  - 1 Drink some water (preferably with some lemon or cucumber)
                                  - 2 Breathe in and out (Try to do 4 times)